Common is a word that means so many important things to me.

 In the civil service, I took on a head of communications role in the Department for Education, charged with advising the Government on its communications with young people, and supporting the then Home Office minister, John Denham in his work on early interventions with young people through the Children’s Fund.

 As a freelance consultant from 2002, I specialised in profile/reputation management, and working with clients in the radio industry, and aiming at a youth audience.
 I expanded my portfolio to offer media training, with partners including broadcaster Mark Goodier, to create bespoke packages.
-My clients have included Nicky Campbell; London’s Kiss FM; music recognition app ‘Shazam‘; the Radio Academy; Mark Goodier & Wise Buddah; Centrepoint; Sandi Thom.
+My clients have included Nicky Campbell; London’s Kiss FM; music recognition app ‘Shazam‘; the Radio Academy; Mark Goodier & Wise Buddah; Centrepoint; and singer Sandi Thom.

 Newly retired in 2015 because of my neurological condition, I am using my experience in a number of voluntary roles:-